forma-dev/blobcast/README.md

+> [!IMPORTANT]
+> Blobcast is experimental beta software.
+Use at your own risk and do not rely on it for production workloads.

 # Blobcast

 Blobcast is a minimal based rollup for publishing and retrieving files on top of Celestia's data-availability (DA) layer.